asyrjasalo/RESTinstance/README.md

 ...
 Using (enum) values in tests optional.
 Only type is required.
 ...
 All the JSON Schema validation keywords are also supported.
 ...
 Thus, there is no need to write any own validation logic.
 ...
-Not a long path from schemas to full Swagger/OpenAPI specs.
+Not a long path from schemas to full OpenAPI specs.
 ...
 The persistence of the created instances is the test suite.
 ...
 Use keyword `Rest instances` to output the created instances.